subsquid/docs/docs/migrate/migrate-subgraph.md

 }
 ```

-Next, we generate the entities from the schema and check the squid builds:
+Next, we generate the entities from the schema and build the squid:
 ```bash
 make codegen
 make build
 ```

-After that start the local database and generate the migrations from the generated entities:
+After that, start the local database and generate the migrations from the generated entities:
 ```bash
 make up
 make migration
 ```
-The migration file will appear in `db/migrations`
+A database migration file for creating a table for `Gravatar` will appear in `db/migrations`.
+It will be automatically applied once we start the squid processor.

 ### Generate typings from ABI